khoadng/flutter_popover/README.md

       child: child,
     );
   },
-  overlayChildBuilder: (context) => const Text('I scale in!'), );
+  contentBuilder: (context) => const Text('I scale in!'), );
 ```

 ## Contributing

-Contributions are welcome\!
+Contributions are welcome!
 If you find a bug or have a feature request, please open an issue on the GitHub repository.